CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/1_Introduction/mvcArchitecturalPattern.md

-#MVC Architectural Pattern
+# MVC Architectural Pattern

 **MVC** stands for Model, View, Controller and it's an architectural pattern for implementing user interfaces

 ***

-###Model
+### Model

-**Model** represents the application data and behavior in terms of probem domain, and independant of UI
+**Model** represents the application data and behavior in terms of problem domain, and independent of UI

 In the Video Rental Application for this class our model will consist of classes like Movie, Customer, Rental, Transaction, etc.

-These classes have properties and methods that purely represent the application state and rules - they are not tied to the user interface which means that tou can take these classes and use them in a different kind of app, like a desktop of mobile app
+These classes have properties and methods that purely represent the application state and rules - they are not tied to the user interface which means that you can take these classes and use them in a different kind of app, like a desktop of mobile app

 They are plain old CLR objects, or POCO

 -

-###View
+### View

 The **View** is the HTML markup that we display to the user

 -

-###Controller
+### Controller

 The **Controller** is responsible for handling and HTTP Requests